secretstartups/handbook/customer-success/tam/services/infrastructure-upgrade/index.html.md

 more computational resources.
 GitLab provides recommended [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/#available-reference-architectures) for different scales.

-TAMs are the primary point of contact for customers and are responsible for coordinating with the customer and internal teams so that an infrastructure upgrade plan can be established.
-TAMs may provide documentation and high-level guidance but the technical implementation should ideally be provided by Professional Services via [Dedicated Implementation Services](https://about.gitlab.com/services/implementation/enterprise/).
+CSMs are the primary point of contact for customers and are responsible for coordinating with the customer and internal teams so that an infrastructure upgrade plan can be established.
+CSMs may provide documentation and high-level guidance but the technical implementation should ideally be provided by Professional Services via [Dedicated Implementation Services](https://about.gitlab.com/services/implementation/enterprise/).

 ## Infrastructure upgrade coordination

-This is a high-level process for TAMs coordinating an infrastructure upgrade:
+This is a high-level process for CSMs coordinating an infrastructure upgrade:

-1. TAM establishes specific customer requirements for the hardware upgrade e.g. what growth a customer anticipates.
+1. CSM establishes specific customer requirements for the hardware upgrade e.g. what growth a customer anticipates.
-1. Recommended: TAM involves Professional Services and recommends using [Dedicated Implementation Services](https://about.gitlab.com/services/implementation/enterprise/) to facilitate the migration to new hardware.
+1. Recommended: CSM involves Professional Services and recommends using [Dedicated Implementation Services](https://about.gitlab.com/services/implementation/enterprise/) to facilitate the migration to new hardware.